javida1492/node-course-2-chat-app/README.md

 ## Real Time Web Chat Application ##

-A simple real-time web chat application with a client-side companion built using the following tech:
+A real-time web chat application with a client-side companion built using the following tech:

 * ES6
 * HTML5